MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## How can I improve visual clarity of holograms in the HoloLens app?

-If holograms aren’t visually clear, the HoloLens might not be properly calibrated for you.
-Calibration is crucial because the HoloLens renders holograms based on the distance between your eye pupils (interpupillary distance or “IPD”).
-If the HoloLens isn’t calibrated correctly, your eyes struggle to see the holograms in relation to the real world.
+If holograms aren’t visually clear, HoloLens might not be properly calibrated for you.
+Calibration is crucial because HoloLens renders holograms based on the distance between your eye pupils (interpupillary distance or “IPD”).
+If HoloLens isn’t calibrated correctly, your eyes struggle to see the holograms in relation to the real world.

-To calibrate the HoloLens:
+To calibrate HoloLens:

-1. Use the bloom gesture to open the Start menu.
+1. Use the bloom gesture to open the **Start** menu.

 2. Use the bloom gesture again to see all the installed apps.